miketvo/rmit2022c-eeet2482-lodging-app/test/data/README.md

 * bos2021ModC.csv (comma separated, UTF-8 text, 100 entries)
 * bos2021ModC.tsv (tab separated, UTF-8 text, 100 entries)
 * bos2021ModC.dat (pipe separated, UTF-8 text, 100 entries)

+## 2. corrupted.dtb

+A CSV file with one line that does not have the same amount of fields and specified in the first header line.